firebase/FirebaseUI-iOS/FirebaseAuthUI/README.md

 /* ... */

 FIRApp.configure()
-let authUI = FIRAuthUI.default()
+let authUI = FUIAuth.default()
-// You need to adopt a FIRAuthUIDelegate protocol to receive callback authUI?.delegate = self
+// You need to adopt a FUIAuthDelegate protocol to receive callback authUI?.delegate = self
 ```